 - Grab a map near the parking lot or trailhead.

 - On your way to the park, stop at Flower Hill Promenade on Via de la Valle to pick up lunch.
 Flower Child is a café offering a delicious menu, including vegan and vegetarian items.

 Local mom and San Diego blogger, Sandra Page, can be found adventuring on Instagram at @playdatesandpints.

-San Dieguito courtesy of Lisa Gipson
+(except San Dieguito, which is courtesy of Lisa Gipson)